zkSTAR: A zero knowledge system for time series attack detection enforcing regulatory compliance in critical infrastructure networks: Experimental Results

 \section{Experimental Results}

 For experimental studies, we utilize the HAI \cite{hai} and ORNL-PS \cite{pan2015classification,pan2015developing} datasets.
-To build an asset level anomaly detector, we generate pretrained non-linear models using the EKF approach to accurately reflect the state-space of the critical asset subsystems as described in Section \ref{sec:ssm}.
 The training methodology for EKF models is briefly discussed in Appendix \ref{subsec:ekf_train}.
-We encode the temporal and statistical components of these models in corresponding zk-SNARKs as described in previous sections.
-As a result, the zkSTAR framework encodes temporal and statistical consistency with respect to detection outcomes.

 We carry out detection based on a pre-determined value of upper control limit (UCL) that is representative of the levels of significance used for the $\chi2$ hypothesis test.
 These UCL values are generally dependent on the subsystem data and might also rely on engineering domain expertise as well.
 We use a value of $5e-3$ and $2e-2$ for HAI and ORNL-PS datasets that were obtained after rigorous empirical studies.
 All of our results include comparison with the non-ZKP version as our benchmark to judge the detection quality.

-\textbf{System Implementation Details}: All experiments were carried out on a virtual machine (VM) running Ubuntu 24.04 with 100GB of RAM and 16 vCPUs using \texttt{Python 3.11} with the detection model inference using \texttt{PyTorch 2.7.1}.
-We utilize the \texttt{ezkl} library \cite{ezkl2024} for generating all the zkSNARKs associated with the zkSTAR framework.
-We implement zkSTAR using both native and containerized execution modes.
-The native mode targets high-performance computing (HPC) clusters for evaluating detection accuracy and computational correctness across varying residual aggregation windows ($D$) and precision scale factors (PSF).
-The containerized mode assesses real-world performance, including CPU and memory usage during witness generation and TC and SC proof generation and verification.
-Separate containers emulate the utility (prover) and regulator (verifier), communicating via REST APIs and managed through the \texttt{zkstarctl} command-line interface.
+\textbf{System Implementation Details}: All experiments were carried out on a virtual machine running Ubuntu 24.04 with 100GB of RAM and 16 vCPUs, using \texttt{Python 3.11} and \texttt{PyTorch 2.7.1} for detection model inference. zkSTAR is implemented in both native and containerized execution modes using the \texttt{ezkl} library \cite{ezkl2024} for all zkSNARK generation.
+The zkSTAR code base, implementation details and instructions are provided here \cite{anonym2025zkSTAR}.
+The native mode targets high-performance computing clusters to evaluate detection accuracy and computational correctness across varying residual aggregation windows ($D$) and precision scale factors (PSF).
+The containerized mode assesses real-world CPU and memory usage during witness generation and proof generation and verification for TC and SC.
+Separate containers emulate the utility and regulator roles, communicating via REST APIs managed through the \texttt{zkstarctl} tool.